CarlijnQuik/File-Manager-App/PROCESS.md

 #### Day 6
 - The problem is that the Google Drive API only lets you work with the files or folders the user has created within your App and not the ones they create via the Drive itself, now looking for a way to list files within a folder created somewhere else
+- Filetype of Google files can be recognized

 *Week 4*
 TODO list;
 - Design / code style (week 4)
-- Make the spinner functional as in the Google Drive App (week 4)
 - Be able to show the character and username (week 4)
 - Enable the user to sort files (week 4)
 - Show the trash can of files (week 4)
-- Show the right file type of Drive files (week 4)
 - Enable the user to search through files (week 4)